Employment Lawyers in California

 Workplace Discrimination

-Under Federal law, employers may not discriminate in the workplace on the basis of age, disability, pregnancy, race, national origin, religion, gender and sexual orientation.
-This includes treating employees differently in hiring, firing or other terms and conditions of employment or permitting the harassment of employees.
+Under both California and Federal law, employers may not discriminate in the workplace on the basis of age, disability, pregnancy, race, national origin, religion, gender or sexual orientation.
+This discrimination could include treating employees differently in hiring, firing or other terms and conditions of employment based on those protected characteristics, or permitting the harassment of employees for such protected characteristics.
 Discrimination laws may also prohibit employers from implementing a seemingly neutral business policy that has a disparate impact on those within a protected class.
 If an employee reports or threatens to report discrimination, it is unlawful for employers to retaliate against the employee for asserting their rights.
 Our attorneys have extensive experience helping employers develop policies to minimize discrimination in the workplace.
 However, when disputes arise, we are strong advocates on behalf of employers and employees to resolve conflicts effectively.

 Wrongful Termination

 The Family Medical Leave Act (FMLA) is a federal statute that requires employers to provide qualifying employees with up to 12 weeks of unpaid leave per year for family or personal medical reasons as well as job protection during the leave period.
-California’s Family Rights Act reflects the federal statute with an equal amount of unpaid leave.
 The law does not apply to all employers or employees and the requirements can be complicated.
+California’s own Family Rights Act provides similar but not identical protection.
 Our attorneys help clients navigate the rules and minimize potential problems that would interfere with an employee’s rights.

-While many individuals are familiar with the concept of minimum wage, employers have a host of obligations under federal, state, and local wage and hour laws.
-These include rules for exempt and non-exempt employees, overtime calculation, the frequency and manner of payment, wage statements and deductions and other requirements.
+Employers have a host of obligations under federal, state, and local wage and hour laws.
+These include rules for minimum wage, exempt and non-exempt employees, overtime pay calculations, the frequency and manner of payment, wage statements and deductions and other requirements.
 We advise employers regarding compliance with all laws and represent employers and employees in wage and hour complaints.

 Employee Misclassification